12th May 2015 | Wells Fargo

 A strong field heads to North Carolina for the Wells Fargo Championship.
 We examine the trends of past winners.

 Before players can even think about the finish, there is the rest of a 7,442-yard course to negotiate.
-Fairways are amongst the hardest to hit on tour, with Quail Hollow ranking third lowest for driving accuracy in 2012.
+Fairways are amongst the hardest to hit on tour, with Quail Hollow ranking fourth lowest for driving accuracy last year.

 Recent trends at the Wells Fargo Championship are strong.